 Webinar Series – Topic Teen Support

 On March 29, 2018, Sarah Geser, LCSW, Director of Clinical Operations of Carrier Clinic’s East Mountain Youth Lodge, hosted a webinar on the topic of teen support.
 This post provides a breakdown of the information discussed during the webinar.
 Skip down to read that information.
-We are also sharing the video and audio recordings that you may watch/download below if interested.
+We are also sharing the video and that you may watch/download below if interested.

 Our next webinar on “How to Recognize a Mental Health Crisis and Intervene” will be held on May 31 2:00 – 2:45 PM EDT.